Sari: Nivi style

-The Nivi in most common style of sari worn today, which originated in Deccan region.
-In the Deccan region the Nivi existed in two styles, a style similar to modern Nivi and the second style worn with front pleats of Nivi tucked in the back.
+The Nivi is the most common style of sari worn today.
+It originated in the Deccan region.
+In the Deccan region, the Nivi existed in two styles, a style similar to modern Nivi and the second style worn with front pleats of Nivi tucked in the back.

 The increased interactions during colonial era saw most women from royal families come out of purdah in the 1900s.
 This necessitated a change of dress.
 Maharani Indira Devi of Cooch Behar popularised the chiffon sari.
 She was widowed early in life and followed the convention of abandoning her richly woven Baroda shalus in favour of the unadorned mourning white as per tradition.
 Characteristically, she transformed her "mourning" clothes into high fashion.
 She had saris woven in France to her personal specifications, in white chiffon, and introduced the silk chiffon sari to the royal fashion repertoire.

-Under colonial rule, petticoat was adopted, along with Victorian styles of puffed-sleeved blouses, which was commonly seen among the elites in Bombay presidency and Bengal presidency.
+Under colonial rule, the petticoat was adopted, along with Victorian styles of puffed-sleeved blouses, which was commonly seen among the elites in Bombay presidency and Bengal presidency.
 Nivi drape starts with one end of the sari tucked into the waistband of the petticoat, usually a plain skirt.
 The cloth is wrapped around the lower body once, then hand-gathered into even pleats below the navel.
 The pleats are tucked into the waistband of the petticoat.
 They create a graceful, decorative effect which poets have likened to the petals of a flower.
 After one more turn around the waist, the loose end is draped over the shoulder.
 The loose end is called the aanchal, pallu, pallav, seragu, or paita depending on the language.
 It is draped diagonally in front of the torso.
 It is worn across the right hip to over the left shoulder, partly baring the midriff.
 The navel can be revealed or concealed by the wearer by adjusting the pallu, depending on the social setting.
 The long end of the pallu hanging from the back of the shoulder is often intricately decorated.
 The pallu may be hanging freely, tucked in at the waist, used to cover the head, or used to cover the neck, by draping it across the right shoulder as well.
 Some Nivi styles are worn with the pallu draped from the back towards the front, coming from the back over the right shoulder with one corner tucked by the left hip, covering the torso/waist.
 The Nivi sari was popularised through the paintings of Raja Ravi Varma.
 In one of his paintings, the Indian subcontinent was shown as a mother wearing a flowing Nivi sari.
 The ornaments sometimes worn in the midriff region on top of a sari are waist chains.
 They are sometimes worn as a part of bridal jewellery.